divinity76/msgme/README.md

 ```
 and indeed, my phone, synced to facebook messenger, pings me with "you got a new message!" :)

+protip, if you want to be notified when an already started process finishes (like dd), do
+`while pgrep -x dd ; do sleep 1; done; msgme dd complete`

 # example installation
 ```bash